rokath/trice/docs/TriceUserManual.md

     * Use some other Debug-Probe with target memory access (support welcome)
   * RTT channel selection (on target and on host)
     * RECOMMENDED:
-      * `trice l -p JLINK` or shorter `trice l` for STM32F030R8 (default port is JLINK) starts in background a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the **trice** tool.
+      * `trice l -p JLINK` or shorter `trice l` for STM32F030R8 (default port is JLINK) starts in background a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the Trice tool.
 On exit the `JLinkRTTLogger.exe` is killed automatically.
         * It expects a target sending messages over RTT channel **0** (zero).
 Chapter 16.3.3 in [UM08001_JLink.pdf](../third_party/segger.com/UM08001_JLink.pdf) refers to "Up-Channel 1" but this maybe is a typo and probably a 0 is mend.
 The `JLinkRTTLogger.exe` main advantage against other free available SEGGER tools is, that all bytes are transferred.
-Other SEGGER tools assume ASCII characters and use `FF 00` to `FF 0F` as a terminal switch command and filter that out causing *Trice* data disturbances.
+Other SEGGER tools assume ASCII characters and use `FF 00` to `FF 0F` as a terminal switch command and filter that out causing Trice data disturbances.
-        * It should be possible to start several instances on on different targets using `-SelectEmuBySN <SN>` inside the `-args` *Trice* CLI switch.
+        * It should be possible to start several instances on on different targets using `-SelectEmuBySN <SN>` inside the `-args` Trice CLI switch.
         * `JLinkRTTLogger` binaries for Linux & Darwin can be found at [https://www.segger.com/downloads/jlink/](https://www.segger.com/downloads/jlink/).
       * `trice l -p STLINK` starts in background a `trice/third_party/goST/stRttLogger.exe` which connects to ST-Link and writes to a logfile which in turn is read by the Trice tool.
 On exit the `stRttLogger.exe` is killed automatically.
 It expects a target sending messages over RTT channel 0 (other channels supported too but may not work).\
       It is possible to start several instances on different channels as well as on different targets.
 The source code is in [https://github.com/bbnote/gostlink](https://github.com/bbnote/gostlink) and should work also at least under Linux.